CMMS & Maintenance Statistics You Should Know Going Into 2018 [Infographic]

 One of the glaring statistics in this section is the low percentage of facilities that fully utilize the advantages of handheld mobile devices.

 Reports show that only 9% of them fully integrated mobile devices as a part of their CMMS and IIoT systems.
 What is also interesting is that a third of the respondents said how they do not have any plans to introduce mobile devices into their maintenance management while 27% of them are at least considering to invest into this area.

-With practically two-thirds of the maintenance industry that won’t be using handheld devices in the immediate future, we can only conclude that maintenance industry is resistant to change.
+With practically two-thirds of the maintenance industry that won’t be using handheld devices in the immediate future, we can only conclude that the maintenance industry is resistant to change.

 Especially when it comes to incorporating information technology that can organize, automate, and simplify their maintenance operations.